amirylm/lockfree/README.md

 ## Overview

 Lock-free data structures implemented with native Golang, based on atomic compare-and-swap operations.
-These lock-free data structures are designed to provide concurrent access without the need for traditional locking mechanisms, improving performance and scalability in highly concurrent environments.
+These lock-free data structures are designed to provide concurrent access without relying on traditional locking mechanisms, improving performance and scalability in highly concurrent environments.

 ### Data Structures

 * [x] LL Stack - lock-free stack based on a linked list with `atomic.Pointer` elements.
-* [ ] LL Queue - lock-free queue based on a linked list with `atomic.Pointer` elements.
+* [x] LL Queue - lock-free queue based on a linked list with `atomic.Pointer` elements.
 * [x] RB Queue - lock-free queue based on a ring buffer that uses a capped slice of `atomic.Pointer` elements.

-**NOTE:** lock based data structures were implemented for benchmarking (lock based ring buffer and channel based queue).
+**NOTE:** lock based data structures were implemented for benchmarking purposes (lock based ring buffer and channel based queue).

 ## Usage